katelovescode/dotfiles/README.md

   - move all documents from non-cloud directories to a cloud storage service?
   - save all work from non-cloud apps to a cloud storage service?
   - export all important data from your local db?
-  - install Google Drive on your local machine, update [mackup](https://github.com/lra/mackup) to the latest version, and run `mackup backup`?
   - remove all your ssh keys from your services?
+  - add all your important config files to this repository using the chezmoi templates to handle any secrets?

 ### Installing macOS cleanly